 In 2019, she knew of 10 cases, she says.
 “Even when I’m not around I get a call,” Mciteka says.
 “I say: okay, I’m far but let me see what I can do.”

 In Kenya, the issue of abandoned newborns is not new.
-Last year, The Telegraph reported on a volunteer clean-up team, Komb Green Solutions, who had uncovered nine foetuses and babies in as many months while clearing one section of the Nairobi river of plastic, sewage and needles.
+Last year, The Telegraph and The Fuller Project reported on a volunteer clean-up team, Komb Green Solutions, who had uncovered nine foetuses and babies in as many months while clearing one section of the Nairobi river of plastic, sewage and needles.

 The river is just one place the babies are found: news of infants discovered in dustbins or discarded by the roadside hits headlines with unsettling frequency.
 But without a national centralised data system to keep track of the total, many cases go unreported.